Short-seller Citron questions Zillow's business model

-Sept 20 Shares of real estate website Zillow Inc fell after short-seller Citron Research questioned its business model and noted that senior executives have been selling the stock.
+Shares of real estate website Zillow Inc (Z.O) fell after short-seller Citron Research questioned its business model and noted that senior executives have been selling the stock.

 Zillow shares, which have risen about 250 percent this year, fell as much as 4.5 percent on the Nasdaq on Friday after Citron said the company was spending huge amounts on marketing to push up sales.